 - The beams along which the railing is to be placed must form one continuous "path".
 Possible are I-, U-, L- and C-beams. - The axis of the active coordinate system is the direction axis for the posts, which means that the beams must not run parallel to the Z-axis of the active coordinate system.
-If you are not sure, select Drawing > Others > WorldZ | Y - The beams must be straight.
+If you are not sure, select Drawing > Others > World